 Normally when I discuss which features on a pellet grill stand out to me I’ll start with the hopper size, ash management system etc. However, with Cuisinart Woodcreek and Twin Oaks grills, the first thing I want to draw your attention to is their lids.

 For instance, you don’t get a stainless steel lined lid on a Traeger Ironwood, you have to upgrade to a Timberline for a stainless steel insulated lid.
-Now, just to clarify, I’m not claiming the Woodcreek/Twin Oaks pellet grills are comparable to premium grade pellet grills in other areas because their not.
+Now, just to clarify, I’m not claiming the Woodcreek/Twin Oaks pellet grills are comparable to premium grade pellet grills in other areas because they’re not.
 Read more about that in my Traeger vs Cuisinart post.
 However, with regards to their lids, they are easily a step above the competition in their price bracket.

 Viewing Window and Perimeter Lid Gasket